Alabama Slammer Cocktail

 Joyce, hehe 🙂 I’m all for dancing!!

 I absolutely love your cocktails.
-This sounds so delicious and also perfect for Halloween!
+This was so delicious and also perfect for Halloween!

 Thanks a lot Ginny!